 Mrs Shires - email@example.com

 A big welcome to year 4, we are really looking forward to working with your child and you throughout the year.
-We are really excited that school feels like it is beginning to return to normal (Pre COVID) but we will continue to cautious as the safety of the children is still paramount.
+We are proud of the bespoke curriculum that we have developed for year 4 helping them to progress towards upper Key Stage 2.
 We will be updating the class pages with photos and the exciting things we have been doing as often as possible.

 In year 4 we work as a team, we help and support each other as we become more independent learners.
 We have the St Peters & Clifton Spirit at the heart of what we do and we are proud of our achievements big and small.

-PE days are Tuesdays and Thursdays.
-Please send your child in their PE kit on PE days and they will stay in it all day.
+PE days are Wednesday and Thursday.
+The children should bring their PE kit in a bag and will get changed for PE at school on these days.
 All items should be named.
 Outdoor kit is required at the moment.

-Spellings are been done in school every morning so your child will not be bringing home a spelling book.
-Children should use spelling shed to practise their spellings and they will be given out on Wednesday and then tested the following Wednesday.
+Spellings are being done in school every morning so your child will not be bringing home a spelling book.

 Reading is a very important skill that the children need to access all areas of the curriculum, you can support us with your child’s reading journey by listening to your child read for 10 minutes every night.
 This can then be recorded in the reading record.

-We have had a great start to the year and can’t wait to learn and grow together as a class over the next academic year.
+We had a great start to the year and we are looking forward to further developing our skills throughout the school year.